paultopia/math4ls/probability.md

 This provides all kind of opportunities for the skillful lawyer who isn't afraid of math.
 Suppose you're defense counsel, and plaintiff's experts have testified that the probability of those factual issues is each .7.
 The moment plaintiff's rests, if you understand probability, you should instantly move for a directed verdict and argue for the judge to apply the all-the-facts rule.
 You might not win, especially if those scholars who argue that the preponderance of the evidence standard isn't probabilistic are right, but it's a sufficiently compelling argument to be well worth trying.
 This is also something that you could argue to the jury, or try to get in a jury instruction.

+*But what if events aren't independent?*

-# Conditional Probabilities
+### Conditional Probabilities

 One of the most important probability topics to understand, and one that people almost always get wrong---often to dire consequences---is conditional probability.

 Conditional probability is a recognition of the fact that some events are not independent.
 So we need a way of describing the effect that one event happens on the probability of another.
 For a ridiculous example, the probability that I'll get a concussion today is pretty low, but the probability that I'll get a concussion *given* that I play for the Hawkeyes and there's a football game today is much higher.
 If we're trying to make judgments about my likelihood of getting a head injury, it would be pretty stupid to fail to take into account that I'm involved in an activity that primarily involves gigantic people bashing my head.^[Bayesians would say that every probability is conditional on the rest of the information I know in the world.
 But this is more of a philosophical dispute than a practical one for the level of understanding you need.]

-The mathematical notation of probability is:
+The mathematical notation of conditional probability is:

 $P(B|A)$